OpenGeoHub/SoilSamples/docs/010-start_here.md

 # New to markdown

 ::: {.rmdnote}
-You are reading the work-in-progress An Open Compendium of Soil Datasets.
+You are reading the work-in-progress An Open Compendium of Soil Sample and Soil Profile Datasets.
 This chapter is currently draft version, a peer-review publication is pending.
 You can find the polished first edition at <https://opengeohub.github.io/SoilSamples/>.
 :::

 ## Clone, add reference, submit merge request...